 It is one thing for Epictetus to say “he was never freer than when on the rack,” but that is a high standard for most of us to achieve.1 We shouldn’t consider ourselves failures if we don’t live up to such standards.

-1. Aristotle quotes this variously attributed proverb in the Nicomachean Ethics, pp. 7, 13, but he disagrees with it.
+1. Aristotle quotes this proverb, which is attributed to various authors, in the Nicomachean Ethics, pp. 7, 13.
+Aristotle rejects the proverb.